secretstartups/handbook/style-guide/index.html.md

 ## URLs

-### URL Guidelines
+### URL guidelines

-In general, Handbook URLs should describe their content and be as clean and easy to remember as feasible.
-Unless there is a good reason for formatting URLs otherwise (e.g., language conventions or technical limitations), they should be entirely lower case, any two words should be separated by a single hyphen, and ampersands should be replaced by "and", _not_ an additional hyphen.
+In general, Handbook URLs should describe their content and be as clean and easy to remember as possible.
+Unless there is a good reason for formatting URLs otherwise (e.g., language conventions or technical limitations), they should be entirely lower case.
+Also, any two words should be separated by a single hyphen, and ampersands should be replaced by "and", _not_ an additional hyphen.

 Files and directories should _never_ be given names that differ from the names of other files or directories in the same location only by letter case.
-Case-sensitive file systems allow such naming, but our source code is shared with people using various different file systems, including case-_insensitive_ file systems, upon which the mere existence such similarly named files in a repository can cause problems.
-For example, new macOS systems use case-insensitive APFS by default and on those systems Git can end up alternately showing two differently-capitalized files as modified when no changes have actually been made to either.
+Case-sensitive file systems allow this kind of naming, but our source code is shared with people using various different file systems, including case-_insensitive_ file systems, in which the mere existence of such similarly named files in a repository can cause problems.
+For example, new macOS systems use case-insensitive APFS by default and in those systems Git can end up alternately showing two differently-capitalized files as modified when no changes have actually been made to either.

-### Understanding Absolute and Relative URLs
+### Understanding absolute and relative URLs

 When you’re adding or editing links in the Handbook (or really, _anywhere_ on the marketing site) please keep in mind that root-relative URLs are preferable for our same-site links.